What is machine learning¶

 - Rescaling your datasets can completely change results.

-In machine learning no single algorithm works best for every problem, and it’s especially relevant for supervised learning (i.e. predictive modelling).
+In machine learning there is no single algorithm that works best for every problem.
+This is especially relevant for supervised learning (i.e. predictive modelling).
 So machine learning is a bit like cooking.
 You have to try some things before it fits your taste.

 Reinforcement learning (RL)¶